 Additionally, pCloud may be legally bound to share your data depending on the jurisdiction.
 Since pCloud operates a data center in the U.S., American laws such as the Freedom Act or Patriot Act could come into play.
 The same can be said for Icedrive, as it has a data center in the U.S.

 Icedrive also has a data center in Germany, while pCloud maintains an EU data center in Luxembourg.
-Both Icedrive and pCloud fall under some of the best privacy laws for data stored in the EU and adhere to the General Data Protection Regulation (GDPR).
+Both Icedrive and pCloud fall under some of the best privacy laws for data stored in the EU and adhere to the General Data Protection Regulation (GDPR), providing European users with legally mandated data protection standards and rights.

 File Sharing